Warbo/chriswarbo-net/blog/2019-12-06-property_checking.md

       -- Apply `removeKey` to all `removals` unless they equal `key` removes = map (compose (map removeKey) (filter (notEqual key))) removeRuns

-      -- Combine all actions together, ending with our main `addKey` action actions = append (concat (interleave adds removes)) [addKey key value]
+      -- Combine all actions together
+      actions = concat (interleave adds removes)

       -- Compose all actions together, beginning with the `lookup` action = reduce compose (lookup query) actions

-      found  = action initialDB
-   in assert (contains value found)
+      -- Add our key before applying the other actions found = action (addKey key value initialDB) in assert (contains value found)
 ```

-This is perfectly generic, but has a few code smells:
+This is perfectly generic, but the extra verbosity has introduced a few code
+smells:

  - We have an extra level of `map` in the definitions of `adds` and `removes`,
    which adds a little to our cognitive load.
  - In order to re-use the `filter` over and over for each sub-list, we need an
    extra `compose` (since we have no concrete value to apply it to anymore).
- - We need an extra call to `addKey`, for `key`/`value`, since we can't just
+ - We need an extra call to `addKey`, for `key`/`value`, since it needs to come
-   append them to `addRuns` (if there are fewer `addRuns` than `removeRuns`, the
-   actions for those excess removals will take place before `addKey`).
+   after everything in the `actions` list.
+Applying it directly to `initialDB`
+   avoids the need for other complications; e.g. putting it on the end of
+   `actions` would need an `append` call; prepending it to `adds` would require
+   `reverse` on the `actions`; etc.

 ### Sum Types ###